Norma in Tisdale

 Lisa in Bellevue

 We used to travel out of state all the time.
 A good meal and a warm bath ahead of time always did the trick to get us almost all the way there.
-But have that favorite snack and book or toy ready, just in case.
+But have that favourite snack and book or toy ready, just in case.

 Shay in Sarasota